 AWC is open to female US citizens living in Berlin.
 They hold regular meetings both in member’s homes and around Berlin. http://www.awcberlin.org/

 This is a relaxed and friendly group of native English speakers in Berlin.
 The group meets regularly (1 – 2 times per month), exploring some of Berlin’s restaurants while meeting other expats. http://www.Berlindiningclub.com

 Berlin International Women’s Club (BIWV)

-BIWC helps women and their families adapt to life in Berlin and Germany through the organisation of a variety of activities including: monthly meetings, special interest groups such as business women, exploring Berlin, fitness programs and international dining, neighborhood groups, and annual events. http://www.biwc.de
+BIWC helps women and their families adapt to life in Berlin and Germany through the organization of a variety of activities including monthly meetings, special interest groups such as businesswomen, exploring Berlin, fitness programs and international dining, neighborhood groups, and annual events. http://www.biwc.de

 The Booker Tea Reading Group

 The group meets on the third Sunday of every month from 18:30-20:30 to discuss literature and share a pot luck dinner.
 No smoking or pets. http://www.thebookertea.com/